 - Amphetamines have a very high potential for abuse

-- Prolonged amphetamine use can lead to physical dependence and psychological dependence
+- According to the National Institute on Drug Abuse, prolonged amphetamine use can lead to physical dependence and psychological dependence

 - Family members could get ahold of amphetamines and develop dependence